aoristos/coop-door-automation/README.md

 # coop-door-automation

- * Open and close a chicken cooop door, using an Arduino Uno, a MotorShield-L298N and a Real Time Clock DS1307RTC
+ * Open and close a chicken coop door, using an Arduino Uno, a MotorShield-L298N and a Real Time Clock DS1307RTC

  * version 3.0.0
  *      eliminate the blocking effect of the Alarm-status